MollyBe/radarrSync/README.md

     # This is the resolution ID the movie must have on the Master server.
     resolutionmatch = r2160P
     ```
- 2. Find the profileIdMatch on the Master server.
-Usually just count starting from Any: #1 SD: #2 etc....
-IE: if you use the default HD-1080p proflie that would be #4.
+ 2. Find the resolutionmatch on the Master server. "r2160p" "r1080P" "r720P".
  3. Change profileId configuration to what you want the profile to be on the SyncServer.
-In most cases you will want to use #5.

 #### How to Run